wirecard/wpp-integration-demo-php/README.md

 ### Get notifications

 You will be informed about the outcome of a settlement.
 A notification response is sent to a customized URL address.
-Here you can see an example how a notify respond could look like.
+Here you can see an example how a notification response could look like.
 Please consider that the response could contain more fields like shipping or pos-transaction related information and depends on the payment method.